 Have you ever noticed the waves that hide inside brown cardboard boxes which move silently and unobtrusively through the world?
 They are in the material itself, a thin sheet of paper undulating between two thicker sheets of cardboard.
 These paper waves create space and structure.
 By trapping air and a having a crushable zone, corrugated cardboard is light, strong and even insulating and protective.

-For the design of The Timeless Box, a skybox in the Johan Cruijff ArenA in Amsterdam, commissioned by Hans van Veggel and Timeless Investments, ZJA applied this everyday material, but ignored all the useful qualities.
+For the design of The Timeless Box, a skybox in the Johan Cruijff ArenA in Amsterdam, commissioned by Hans van Veggel and Timeless Investments, architects ZJA applied this everyday material, but ignored all the useful qualities.
 It is about the beauty that can be generated by a combined action of two types of waves: mechanically regular, and waves with a more natural regularity.